pangeo-data/ncar-hackathon-xarray-on-gpus/zarr_ML_optimization/README.md

-# Zarr ML end-to-end example with DALI
+# Zarr ML end-to-end example

 ## How to run!
 To run on 1 GPU, use the following command: